-Q: What courses can I take as Dual Enrollment/Early College?
+Q: What courses can I take as Dual Enrollment?

-A variety of courses in career technical and academic programs are available through dual enrollment/early college agreements between the high schools and colleges.
-There are two main kinds of dual enrollment/early college courses:
+A variety of courses in career technical and academic programs are available through dual enrollment agreements between the high schools and colleges.
+There are two main kinds of dual enrollment courses:

 - Academic Courses - these are courses in core academic content (math, science, social studies, and English) and some electives (fine arts, foreign language, etc.).

-- Career Technical Education (CTE) Courses - these are courses in programs that are offered via Associate's Degree programs or that provide a career credential (i.e., NCCER certification) upon successful completion.
+- Career Technical Education (CTE) Courses - these are courses in programs that are often offered via Associate's Degree programs at or that provide a career credential (i.e., NCCER certification) upon successful completion.
 CTE Courses in the Computer Science pathway are also offered at 4-year institutions.

 Consult your high school counselor for more details on the different types of classes you can take in these programs.

-Q: Does the Dual Enrollment/Early College grade count on my high school and college transcript?
+Q: Does the Dual Enrollment grade count on my high school and college transcript?

 Yes, the grades are listed on your high school transcript and counts toward high school graduation requirements.
 The grades are also listed on your ESCC/AAC transcript when you graduate from high school or earn a GED.
 The grades are ALSO permanent college grades and part of your permanent transcript for college.